Scroll to:

 Abstract

 Introduction.
 The potential of cell therapy and tissue engineering technologies in veterinary medicine is quite high.
 However, the use of these technologies in the Russian Federation is currently limited due to the absence of standardized protocols for cell isolation, donor selection and creation of tissue equivalents.
 Development of a methodology for obtaining connective tissue bioequivalent is particularly relevant for clinical veterinary medicine, as connective tissue constitutes up to the half of the body weight and ensures the normal functioning of skin, mucous membranes, and internal organs of animals.
-The aim of this study is to develop a methodology for obtaining connective tissue equivalent for rabbits.
+The aim of this study is to develop a methodology for obtaining connective tissue equivalent from rabbits.

 Materials and Мethods.
 The study was conducted at Don State Technical University (DSTU) from November 13, 2023 to March 17, 2025.
 The objects of the study were multipotent mesenchymal stem cells (MMSCs) and fibroblasts from adult male rabbits.
 Enzymatic methods were used to isolate MMSCs from the greater omentum and fibroblasts from the animal skin.
 Stable cell lines were obtained, and their differentiation potential was studied in vitro during myogenic and lipogenic induction.
 Connective tissue equivalents were created using 3D extrusion bioprinting, their morphological properties were studied by means of light, confocal, and electron microscopy.